MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_windows_dockerfile.md

 WORKDIR <path to working directory>
 ```

-**Windows Considerations:**
+**Windows Considerations**

 On Windows, the working directory format must use forward slashes.
-For example, These are valid WORKDIR instructions:
+For example, These are valid WORKDIR instructions.

 ```none
 WORKDIR /application/
 WORKDIR c:/application/
 ```

-However the following will not work:
+However, the following will not work.

 ```none
 WORKDIR c:\application\
 ```

-**Examples:**
+**Examples**

 ```none
 WORKDIR /Apache24/bin